-Adopting advanced technologies, embracing change, utilising and analysing big data and most importantly relying on a skilled and highly engaged and energised workforce are all key to a successful and sustainable business model and enhancing safety in the powered access rental market, was the key message at this year’s Europlatform.
+Adopting advanced technologies, embracing change, utilising and analysing big data and most importantly relying on a skilled and highly engaged and energised workforce to build a successful and sustainable business and to enhance safety in the powered access rental market, were the key messages at this year’s Europlatform.

 Hosted by the International Powered Access Federation (IPAF) in association with Access International magazine at the Europa Hotel in Belfast, Northern Ireland, the conference heard keynote speaker Don Kenny, CEO of Loxam Powered Access Division, say: “Change is the only constant, but are we making progress?
 It’s evolve and survive or stagnate and die.
 Success is fun and infectious, but losing isn’t so much fun.”

 He challenged the record number of almost 150 attendees to consider “how do you work nationally, and deliver locally?
 Treat the customers differently, give them something they want”, but added that innovation also has to fit the business model: “Those of us running powered access rental businesses cannot afford to be ‘blue sky thinkers’.
 We have to run our businesses as they are today – but that doesn’t mean we must resist change.”